atomicsingh/git-playbook/11-onboarding/README.md

 - CI/CD pipeline runs on every push

 ### Dev Branch
-- Integration branch for all features and fixes
+- Integration branch for all features and fix
 - Regularly updated and tested
 - Merged into `main` for releases